Natural models of homotopy type theory: Supporting a natural model

 \subsection{The main result}

 Combining propositions \ref{prop:sumprod} and \ref{prop:id}, we have now reached our goal:

-\begin{theorem} Let $\D$ be any closed, stable, factorizing class of maps in a category \C. There is a representable natural transformation $\pi:\D_1\to\D_0$ over $\C$ that models dependent type theory with sums $\Sigma$, products $\Pi$, and intensional identity types $\Id$. \end{theorem}
+\begin{theorem} Let $\D$ be any closed, stable, factorizing class of maps in a category \C. There is a representable natural transformation $\pi:\D_1\to\D_0$ over $\C$ that models dependent type theory with extensional sums $\Sigma$, extensional products $\Pi$, and intensional identity types $\Id$. \end{theorem}

-\begin{corollary} Let $\D$ be any closed, stable, factorizing class of maps in a category \C. There is a category-with-families model of dependent type theory, with sums $\Sigma$, products $\Pi$, and intensional identity types $\Id$, with the contexts and substitutions being the objects and morphisms of \C, and as types and terms in context $X$, a category equivalent to the \D-maps into $X$ and their sections. \end{corollary}
+\begin{corollary} Let $\D$ be any closed, stable, factorizing class of maps in a category \C. There is a category-with-families model of dependent type theory, with extensional sums $\Sigma$, extensional products $\Pi$, and intensional identity types $\Id$, with the contexts and substitutions being the objects and morphisms of \C, and as types and terms in context $X$, a category equivalent to the \D-maps into $X$ and their sections. \end{corollary}

 \begin{remark} A result essentially the same as our corollary \ref{cor:CwF} was announced in 2012 by Lumsdaine and Warren, and has finally appeared in \cite{LW}.
-Reasoning very similar to that used here is also used in that work, which should be regarded as prior.
-The main contribution of the present work is the concept of a natural model of type theory as an alternative presentation of the notion of a category with families, and the adaptation of the methods of \cite{LW} to that context. \end{remark}
+Reasoning very similar to that used here is also used in that work, which should therefore be regarded as prior.
+The main contribution of the present work is the concept of a natural model of type theory as an alternative presentation of the notion of a category with families, and the adaptation of the results and methods of \cite{LW} to this setting. \end{remark}